Umairtftus/livelikeassignment/README.md

 2. `Album`
 3. `Track`

+If you are applying for a Full Stack role, your submission should satisfy the Full Stack Candidate goals.
+Otherwise, your submission should satisfy the Backend Candidate goals.

-## Goals
+## Backend Candidate Goals

 * Implement the ability to fetch, create, update, and delete playlists through the REST API.
 A playlist should have a `uuid`, a `name`, and contain 0 or more tracks from this catalogue.
 The tracks should be orderable in the playlist.
+* Implement the test cases in `tests/test_playlists.py`.
+The goal is to have no skipped or failing tests.
+* Update the Django admin with the ability to browse and manage playlists.

+## Fullstack Candidate Goals

-* Implement the ability to fetch, create, update, and delete playlists through the django templates.
+* Implement the ability to fetch, create, update, and delete playlists using Django views and templates.
 A playlist should have a `uuid`, a `name`, and contain 0 or more tracks from this catalogue.
 The tracks should be orderable in the playlist.
 * Implement the test cases in `tests/test_playlists.py`.
 The goal is to have no skipped or failing tests.
 * Update the Django admin with the ability to browse and manage playlists.